Last Updated on

 Well, other than its smaller dimensions making it easier and more convenient to use, it also has another feature that’s worth mentioning.

 It conveniently has the zoom ring right next to the focus ring.
 So, when you’re getting your image focused, you barely even need to move your hand anywhere to zoom right into your sight for those up-close details.

 This doesn’t have to be as tricky an answer as it can be.
 So, I’ll break it down clearly and concisely for you.

 The total system with the eyepiece included, the ATX 25-60X65, will cost you $3800(approx) on the Swaro website.
 It appears that you can’t buy the entire system on Amazon – but you can buy the modules separately and perhaps save a little money by shopping online.

-If those prices have your heart skipping a beat, you could always consider another scope more within your budget range, we have reviewed a variety of brands at different price points and you can check those out here.
+If those prices have your heart skipping a beat, you could always consider another scope more within your budget range, we have reviewed a variety of brands at different price points so you can check those out.